When I moved to Chicago in 2014, I was unfamiliar with my new neighborhood.

 I remained stuck in this limbo until a simple question came to mind and shifted my thinking.

 “If I lived at the end of this block, would I hesitate to start walking?”

 My answer to that was a clear “Yes!”
 Of course I’d be comfortable walking one block.

 At the end of that block, I asked myself: “How about one more block?” and continued onward.

-That process continued, and soon enough, I had arrived on my doorstep, safe and sound.
+That process continued, and soon enough, I had arrived on my doorstep.

 From Intimidating to Approachable

 Everything worth doing in life comes with some form of resistance.

 Whether you’re building new relationships, creating a business, or just learning new skills, thoughts arise that threaten to hold you back.